memtt/malt/src/maqao/Readme.md

 Instrumentation with pintool
 ============================

-MATT can also use binary instrumentation mode through maqao.
+MALT can also use binary instrumentation mode through maqao.
 (http://www.maqao.org/)

 To instrument your code :